-Furthermore, TEA's technical assistance provider will provide sample best practices, training and support to LEAs and service providers regarding accessing academic and extracurricular programs and services.
-LEAs are informed of the numerous ways Title I, Part A funds may be used to increase the likelihood that students will be able to access these programs.
-Collaboration with the Texas Homeless Network, LEA liaisons, and other service providers to encourage participation in local homeless coalitions to advocate for the removal of barriers in accessing before- and-after-school programs for homeless children and youth.
-Lastly, TEA's technical assistance provider delivers staff development, resource materials and articles for publication, a toll-free helpline and technical assistance to Texas teachers, counselors, support staff, administrators, homeless service providers, advocates, and others that address the state and federal laws and program regulations regarding access to academic and extracurricular activities.
+State law, TEC §25.007 (b)(4), requires that TEA promote practices that facilitate access by a student who is homeless or in substitute care to extracurricular programs, summer programs credit transfer series, electronic courses, and after-school tutoring programs at nominal or no cost.
+In addition to requirements identified in state law, Region 10 ESC and THEO provide sample best practices, training and support to LEAs and service providers regarding accessing academic and extracurricular programs and services.
+LEAs are informed of the numerous ways Title I funds may be used to increase the likelihood that students will be able to access these programs.
+Region 10 ESC and THEO collaborate with the Texas Homeless Network, LEA liaisons, and other service providers to encourage participation in local homeless coalitions to advocate for the removal of barriers in accessing before- and-afterschool programs for homeless children and youth.
+Lastly, Region 10 ESC and THEO provide staff development, resource materials and articles for publication, a toll-free helpline and technical assistance to Texas teachers, counselors, support staff, administrators, homeless service providers, advocates, and others that address the state and federal laws and program regulations regarding access to academic and extracurricular activities.

 - 5. Strategies to Address Other Problems [Sec.
 722(g)(1)(H) of the McKinney-Vento Act]: Provide strategies to address other problems with respect to the education of homeless children and youth, including problems resulting from enrollment delays that are caused by- - requirements of immunization records; LEAs are prohibited from denying a child enrollment for lack of records and gives the person enrolling the child 30 days after enrolling to provide records to the school (TEC §25.002).
-Districts must send records to the enrolling district within 10 days of receiving a request to transfer a student's records. - ii. residency requirements;
+Districts must send records to the enrolling district within 10 days of receiving a request to transfer a student's records. - ii. residency requirements; LEAs are required to enroll homeless students regardless of where they, their parents or legal guardians, or any other person having lawful control over them, reside (TEC §25.001(b)(5)). - iii. lack of birth certificates, school records, or other documentation; LEAs are prohibited from denying a child enrollment for lack of records and gives the person enrolling the child 30 days after enrolling to provide records to the school (TEC §25.002).
+Additionally, TEA has established that students are not necessarily withdrawn even if the enrolling district does not receive the records prior to the end of the 30-day grace period.
+Districts must send records to the enrolling district within 10 days of receiving a request to transfer a student's records.

-LEAs are required to enroll homeless students regardless of where they, their parents or legal guardians, or any other person having lawful control over them, reside (TEC §25.001(b)(5)).
+- iv. guardianship issues; or LEAs are required to enroll homeless students regardless of where they, their parents or legal guardians, or any other person having lawful control over them, reside (TEC §25.001(b)(5)). - v. uniform or dress code requirements.